-Notwithstanding that a particular tranche may have passed the relative TSR and/or Reserves Growth hurdles, none of the relevant tranche of Performance Rights will vest unless Mr Welborn remains employed with the Company for the full three year period.
+Notwithstanding that a particular tranche may have passed the relative RTSR hurdles, none of the relevant tranche of Performance Rights will vest unless Mr Gale remains employed with the Company for the full three year period.
 It is only if the relevant performance hurdle is passed and the three year service condition is met that the relevant tranche of Performance Rights will vest and can be exercised and Shares awarded.
-If Mr Welborn ceases employment before the three year service condition is relevant tranche of Performance Rights, unless otherwise determined by the Board in its sole and absolute discretion.
+If Mr Gale ceases employment before the three year service condition is passed then he will forfeit his relevant tranche of Performance Rights, unless otherwise determined by the Board in its sole and absolute discretion.